-North Georgia has seen rain over the last week.
-Rain is great for our crops and also great for weeds.
-This is a great time to review best management practices for weed control.
+All of Georgia has seen a large amount of rain this summer.
+Rain is great for our crops and also great for weeds and if you have gotten lazy with the summer heat your plots may have more weeds than crop.
+You are not alone!
+This may be a great time to review best management practices for weed control.

 Weeds can be a big problem in a community or school garden.
 A very big problem.
 Knowing how to weed correctly will make this job less of a headache.
 An informal poll was taken and we asked experienced gardeners to give their top three rules of weeding and we present them here:

 If you just remove the leaves above ground chances are the weeds will come back and you will need to perform the same weeding chore over again.
 Many perennial weeds grow from underground roots and tubers.
 Those need to be removed as well.